-Scabies is an infestation of tiny parasitic mites and can affect any part of a person’s skin, including on the penis.
+Scabies is an infestation of tiny parasitic mites and can affect any part of a person’s skin.
+This can include scabies on the penis.
 The mites spread by close, prolonged skin-to-skin touching, such as sexual contact.

 Scabies mites, known scientifically as Sarcoptes scabiei var hominis, are microscopic parasites that burrow into the top layer of a person’s skin.
 Here, they lay their eggs and cause intense itching.